 - spine and ribs: 13% (see thoracic Ewings sarcoma)

 - long bones: 50-60%

 - tibia: 11%

 As far as a location within long bones, the tumor is almost always metadiaphyseal or diaphyseal 2-3:

 - epiphysis: 1-2%

-Ewing sarcomas tend to be large with poorly marginated tumors, with over 80% demonstrating extension into adjacent soft tissues.
+Ewing sarcomas tend to be large with a wide zone of transition/poorly defined margin.
+Over 80% of Ewing sarcomas demonstrate extension into adjacent soft tissues.
 It should be noted that pPNET often extend into bone, making the distinction difficult.

 Plain radiograph and CT

-The appearance of these tumors is very variable, but they usually have clearly aggressive appearance.
-Common findings include 2:
+The appearance of these tumors is very variable, but they usually have a clearly aggressive appearance.
+Common findings include 2,14: